elacerda/s-cubes/README.rst

    :target: https://elacerda.github.io/s-cubes/index.html
    :alt: Website

-Make galaxy cubes (X, Y, Lambda) with S-PLUS data.
-This repository include data files to calibrate stamps with iDR4 zero-points correction and SExtractor to identify stars along the stamp (optionally).
+S-Cubes is a python package designed to make galaxy cubes (X, Y, Lambda) with S-PLUS data.
+The S-Cubes repository includes the scubes python package which allows the users to create their own codes.
+It also includes the data files to calibrate stamps with iDR4 zero-points correction and SExtractor to identify stars along the stamp (optionally).

+.. _require:

 Requirements
 ------------